MononoKuma/WD-Seatwork3/readme.md

 Guiding Question:
 - What is the project
-  - A mutlti paged that showcases a landing page and header- gallery and footer-gallery each consisting of 10 designs with 5 static and 5 dynamic design.
+  - A multi-paged that showcases a landing page and header gallery and footer gallery each consisting of 10 designs with 5 static and 5 dynamic design.
 - Whats the purpose
   - To test our knowledge in HTML & CSS
 - What are key components
   - MultiPage Website
-  - Animated Desing
+  - Animated Design
 - What technology used and how it is used
-  -
+  - CSS & HTML consisting of animations and  links that connect multiple pages.

 ### Key Components
 <!-- TODO: List of Key Components -->